in-toto/attestation/spec/v1.0-draft/field_types.md

 -   [ResourceURI]
 -   [TypeURI]
 -   [Timestamp]
+-   [ResourceDescriptor]

 ## ResourceURI

-Uniform Resource Identifier as specified in [RFC 3986][], used to identify and locate a software artifact.
+Uniform Resource Identifier as specified in [RFC 3986][], used to identify and locate any resource, service, or software artifact.

 **Format:**